 Fixed annuity policies are subject to early surrender charges for the first six to nine years of the contract.
 In addition, the contract may be subject to a market value adjustment at the time of surrender.
 During the surrender charge period, the contract holder may cancel the contract for the surrender value.
-Our profits on fixed annuities come primarily from the spread between the return earned on investments and the interest credited to the contract holder's account (net of any surrender charges or market value adjustment) less expenses.
+Our profits on fixed annuities come primarily from the spread between the return earned on investments and the interest credited to the contract holder's account, less expenses.
 Fixed annuities continue to be a profitable book of business, benefiting from favourable spread income in recent years.
-However, the continued low interest rate environment could have an impact on the fixed annuity portfolio as lower crediting rates could result in increased surrenders and lower sales as customers seek alternative investment opportunities.
-Alternatively, it is also the case that recent equity market volatility may have the effect of making customers more risk averse, and so they may view fixed annuities as an attractive alternative to variable annuities.

-Fixed index annuities (formerly referred to as equity-indexed annuities) are similar to fixed annuities, in that the contract holder pays a premium that is credited to the contract holder's account, and also in that interest is periodically credited to the contract holder's account and administrative charges deducted, as appropriate.
-An annual minimum interest rate is guaranteed, although actual interest credited may be higher and is linked to an equity index over its indexed option period.
-Profit comes from the investment income earned and the fees charged on the contract, less the expenses incurred, which include the costs of the guarantees, and the interest credited to the contract.
+Fixed index annuities are similar to fixed annuities, in that the contract holder pays a premium that is credited to the contract holder's account, and also in that interest is periodically credited to the contract holder's account.
+An annual minimum interest rate is guaranteed, although actual interest credited may be higher and is linked to an equity index over the product's index option period.
+Profit comes primarily from the spread between the return earned on investments and the amounts credited to the contract holder's account, less expenses, which include the costs of hedging the equity component of the interest credited to the contract.
+As previously described, hedge results are reflected in short-term fluctuations.
 Fixed index annuities are subject to early surrender charges for the first five to twelve years of the contract.
 During the surrender charge period, the contract holder may cancel the contract for the surrender value.
 Fixed index annuities continue to be a profitable product, benefiting from favourable spread and the effective management of equity risk.
 The fixed index book provides natural offsetting equity exposure to the guarantees issued in connection with our variable annuity products, which allows for efficient hedging of the net equity exposure.

-Variable annuities are tax-advantaged, deferred annuities where the rate of return depends upon the performance of the underlying portfolio, similar in principle to UK unit-linked products.
+Variable annuities are tax-advantaged, deferred annuities where the rate of return depends upon the performance of the underlying investment portfolio, similar in principle to UK unit-linked products.
 They are also used for asset accumulation in retirement planning and to provide income in retirement.

-The contract holder can allocate the premiums between a variety of variable subaccounts with a choice of fund managers and/or guaranteed fixed-rate options.
+The contract holder can allocate the premiums between a variety of variable sub-accounts, with a choice of fund managers and/or guaranteed fixed-rate options.
 As with a unit-linked fund, the contract holder's premiums allocated to the variable accounts are held separately from Jackson's general account assets.
 The value of the portion of the separate account allocated to variable sub-accounts fluctuates with the underlying investments.
 Variable annuity policies are subject to early surrender charges for the first four to seven years of the contract.
 During the surrender charge period, the contract holder may cancel the contract for the surrender value.
 Jackson offers one variable annuity that has no surrender charges and also offers a choice of guaranteed benefit options within their variable annuity product portfolio, which customers can elect and pay for.
 These options include the guaranteed minimum death benefit (GMDB), which guarantees that, upon death of the annuitant, the contract holder or beneficiary receives a minimum value regardless of past market performance.
 These guaranteed death benefits might be expressed as the return of original premium, the highest past anniversary value of the contract, or as the original premium accumulated at a fixed rate of interest.
-In addition, there are three other types of guarantee: guaranteed minimum withdrawal benefits (GMWB), guaranteed minimum accumulation benefits (GMAB) and guaranteed minimum income benefits (GMIB).
+In addition, there are three other types of guarantees: guaranteed minimum withdrawal benefits (GMWB), guaranteed minimum accumulation benefits (GMAB) and guaranteed minimum income benefits (GMIB).
 Due to the lack of availability to economically reinsure or hedge new issues of GMIB, Jackson discontinued offering it in 2009.